Interstate 95

 Subsequent proposals in 2011-12 involved tolling Interstate 95 in North Carolina with rates as high as $20 for using the entire freeway.
 Increased opposition, including the No Tolls on I-95 coalition formed, with billboards and banners posted along the I-95 corridor against tolling.

-A five year, $708.9 million project started in Fall 2019 rebuilds six interchanges along Interstate 95 near Dunn.
+A five eight year, $708.9 million project started in Fall 2019 rebuilds six interchanges along Interstate 95 near Dunn.
 The substandard exchanges date from the 1960s, with narrow foot prints and low clearance overpasses.
 Improvements include:

 New overpasses built across Interstate 95 at the respective interchanges will be 16 and half feet tall and accommodate future eight lane expansion of the freeway.1